Skip to content

 At retail, both formulas land in the $1.50–$2.50 per pound band depending on bag size and channel.
 Cassava+Tofu Blend tends to price at a small premium over Pure Tofu because the cassava starch input cost is higher than pea fiber + corn starch.
 Family-pack 36 lb formats compress the premium to within ~5%; 6 lb starter pouches show the largest spread because of packaging-fixed cost.

 For B2B buyers, both formulas ship from the same dedicated production line in Xingtai, Hebei.
-MOQ is 1 × 40HQ FCL (~1,500 cases at 18 lb) for custom-printed bags; 50 cases for already-printed RootPurr retail bags.
+MOQ is 1 × 40HQ FCL (25 metric tons, ~4,500 cases at 12 lb) for custom-printed bags; 50 cases for already-printed RootPurr retail bags.
 Lead time is 30–45 days from artwork sign-off to FOB-ready.
-Per-batch documentation includes COA, HCN test (cassava lines), ASTM D6940 dust report, and an HTS-classified commercial invoice (1404.90 for the cassava blend, 1108.14 for pure tofu).
+Per-batch documentation includes a COA, our current third-party inspection report, and an HTS-classified commercial invoice (1404.90 for the cassava blend, 1108.14 for pure tofu).

 Specific FOB / DDP pricing is quoted per formula, volume, and customisation.
 Request a quote on the wholesale program page and we respond inside one business day, M–F.